trailofbits/constexpr-everything/README.md

 ## Usage

-Build a project with a compilation database, run `constexpr-everything` on the source files.
+Build a project with a [compilation database](https://clang.llvm.org/docs/JSONCompilationDatabase.html), run `constexpr-everything` on the source files.

 ## License

-Apache 2
-Copyright Trail of Bits
+constexpr-everything is licensed and distributed under the Apache 2.0 license.
+[Contact us](mailto:opensource@trailofbits.com) if you're looking for an exception to the terms.